esjex/solas/docs/ai.md

 # AI policy

-AI tools are increasingly prevalent in software development, and the nature of technical writing is moving with the times.
-Technical writers now write for both human users and AI tools, creating the source material that LLMs use to seek information.
+As a technical writer, I often write documentation that acts as the source material for both human users and AI tools.

-I am a user-focused technical writer, and I take a users-first approach to technical writing.
+I am a user-focused technical writer, and I take a human-first approach to technical writing.
 My professional interests lean toward human user experience, through the principles of information architecture and cognitive accessibility.

 An LLM can understand anything written for a human, but a human can't necessarily understand everything written for an LLM.

 ## Using AI